mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 That is really a stink. [...]
 But that stink is completely [beyond evaluation].
 From where does that stink of Katagiri come?
 No way.
 You have to really go back to the beginningless past, to the endless future.

 So finally, that stink of Katagiri, which is called *total personality*, becomes *trans-personality*.
 That is the original nature of existence.
 That is the core of your daily living.
 You are already under this core, under this huge tree.
 It's vast, a *huge* tree.
-Because [your existence] is extending to the past and the future – your personality.
+Because [your existence] is extending to the past and the future; your personality.

 You have to believe this.
 Well – believe it or not, your life is really there.

 So that is [that] we are called *buddha-nature*.
 And also, what is buddha-nature?
 If you want to know psychologically, that is called *alayavijñāna* in Buddhist psychology.
 Or sometimes, primitive Buddhism says that is *karma*.

 Karma is completely beyond good or bad, right and wrong, but simultaneously karma is something which is very powerful to carry your life in the samsaric world.
 Anyway, if you want to know karma, you have to go back to the beginningless past, and to the endless future.
-Finally, there is no answer [to what karma is].
-But karma is with you.
+Finally, there is no answer [to what karma is], but karma is with you.
 How do we know?
 In your daily living, you can know.

-#### 30:00

 When I became a monk and went to a monastery, at that time monastic life was completely blooming for me.
 It really awakened me, every day.
-My eyes [were] opened wide, and looking at everything, and I learned lots of things.
-But some other monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing zazen, and laziness... [*He chuckles.*] But for me, it was wonderful for me.
+My eyes [were] opened wide, and [I was] looking at everything, and I learned lots of things.
+Some other monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing zazen, and laziness... [*He chuckles.*] But for me, it was wonderful.

 And on the other hand, I felt wonderful, but people called me crazy.
 Of course, maybe so!
 According to indulgence, maybe to practice hard was crazy, it makes you crazy.
 But I didn't care, because I learned lots of things.
 Day after day was really bright.
 So I just did it.